laserpants/trombone/docs/route-format.rst

             , {{industry}} )

-The server scans the list of routes during dispatch, looking for a pattern that matches the uri components and HTTP method used in the request.
+The server scans the list of routes during dispatch, carefully looking for a pattern that matches the uri components and HTTP method used in the request.

 The arrow symbol specifies the type of route and the response object's expected format.
 See `below <#types-of-routes>`_ for explanations of these symbols.
 E.g., the particular arrow used here; ``->``, denotes an SQL query with a singleton result.